bluejay-19/Vault/README.md

 - **Forgot password** not implemented in v1
 - **Multi-sheet Excel files** — first sheet only is read
 - **Groq rate limits** not explicitly enforced (mitigated by single roast per page load + 30-second cooldown on regenerate)
+- **Tied spending categories** — when two or more categories have identical totals, Frank references the first one encountered rather than acknowledging the tie.
+Planned fix in v2.

 ---